 By default, Apple has a universal toggle that you can use to enable or disable on all devices associated with your Apple ID.
 What this means is that when you disable a Focus routine on any one of your devices, it will turn it off for all of your other devices where you’ve signed in using the same Apple ID.
 Although this option is enabled by default, you can check if it’s still turned ON in your iOS device by going to Settings > Focus and enabling the ‘Share Across Devices’ toggle.

 We’ve prepared a detailed guide on this in the link below.
 You can follow all the steps under ‘How to restrict Focus to one device only’ except for the last one since our goal here is to keep the ‘Share Across Devices’ toggle enabled.

-3. How to Turn Off Focus for a Specific Contact
+2. Turn Off Focus for a Specific Contact

 Apple lets you customize your Focus routines in such a way that you can always be notified of calls and texts from a specific contact, even if the Focus is active.
 This is done by whitelisting a contact inside the selected Focus so that they’re added to all the “Allowed People” you can get alerts from even when this routine has been activated.

 To disable Focus for a contact, follow the steps provided under the “Whitelist a contact in Focus mode” section in the post provided in the link below.

 3. Turn Off Focus for an App

 Similar to whitelisting people when a Focus is active, you can also disable a selected Focus for an app so you can continue to receive notifications from this app when the Focus routine is active.
 You can whitelist all the apps that you deem is important to get alerts from no matter what situation you’re in.
 For instance, messaging apps like WhatsApp, iMessage, and Google Chat should be whitelisted as you may receive urgent texts from your close friends, family, or colleagues and you may need to attend to them as quickly as you can.